sieteminerva/date-helper/readme.md

 =====================================

 ### Overview
-  The `generateScheduleDate` function is an example usage of the `AioDatetimeHelper` class.
+  The `generateScheduleDate` function is an example usage of the `AioDateHelper` class.
 It generates a schedule date based on the provided interval and notification configuration.

 ### Function Signature